ryangooch/ryangooch.github.io/_posts/2017-2-12-Calculating-Massey-and-Colley.md

 ### Colley Ratings
 ![Border Collie]({{ site.baseurl }}/images/border-collie-with-basketball.jpg "Border Collie")
+Figure 1.
+Border collie with a basketball-styled toy.
+For my next trick, I'll rank collies!
+I may have a problem when I run into the inevitable tie, as all collies are number 1.
+Pic courtesy of [dogtime.com](http://cdn1-www.dogtime.com/assets/uploads/gallery/border-collie-dog-breed-pictures/2-puppy.jpg)

 Wesley Colley set out to find an unbiased estimate of a team's objective value by examing winning percentage.
 His system, like Massey's, is used in the BCS computer ranking portion for determining bowl berths.
 The basic idea is that we can use an alteration to the winning percentage formula,